Alice's Wonderland: Plot

 Alice (Virginia Davis) visits the Laugh-O-Gram Studio, where the animators (including Walt Disney) show her various scenes on their drawing boards.
 A few of them: a cat dancing to a cat band; a mouse poking at a cat until it moves; a couple of mice boxing, while the animators crowd around cheering and acting as corner-men.
 That night, she dreams of taking a train to cartoon-land, where a red carpet reception awaits.
 She appears in live action.
 They have a welcoming parade, with Alice riding on an elephant.
 The cartoons dance for her, and she dances for them.
 Meanwhile, lions break out of the zoo.
 The lions chase her into a hollow tree, then into a cave and down a rabbit hole.
-Finally, she jumps off a cliff and awakes back in her bed.
-Alice is woken up by her mother, and Alice tells her mother about her strange dream...
+They corner her at a cliffside and she jumps off.
+Alice is then woken up by her mother, and begins telling her about the dream.